psc0628/GMC-based-NBV/NBV_Simulation_GMC/README.md

 ### Mode 0
 The system will read the configuration in the yaml and run single case.
 You may change name_of_pcd, method_of_IG, first_view_id, sampling_method_of_viewspace.
 <br>
-For method_of_IG, MCMF is 0, OA is 1, UV is 2, RSE is 3, APORA is 4, Kr is 5, NBVNET is 6, PCNBV is 7 (not support), SCO is 8, OurBasic is 9, GMC is 10.
+For method_of_IG, MCMF is 0, OA is 1, UV is 2, RSE is 3, APORA is 4, Kr is 5, NBVNET is 6, PCNBV is 7 (not supported in this repository), SCO is 8, OurBasic is 9, GMC is 10.
 <br>
 For sampling_method_of_viewspace, 0 is random, 1 is uniform.
 For first_view_id, the initial view index is ranging from 0 to 1591.
 <br>